spekulatius/keyword-merge/README.md

 You will still need to a make a final call which helper(s) to use and how to configure them.

+This package is intended to be used with [PHPScraper](https://github.com/spekulatius/phpscraper).

 # Sponsors